Tag: division

 1) When you “inheritance” what is the first thing that comes to mind?

-2) Why do Christians often fight over earthly inheritance or money when they have the imperishable inheritance?
+2) Why do Christians often fight over earthly inheritance or when they have the imperishable inheritance?

-3) How might a daily reminder of your eternal inheritance how you interact with in the world?
-What can you do to put that reminder front-and-center in your life?
+3) How might a daily reminder of your inheritance change how you interact with others in the world?
+What can you do to put that reminder front-and-center in your ?

 ※Prayer※